 Bean Bag Games and Activities

-Bean bag games and activities make use of a fun and inexpensive prop to develop gross motor skills.
+Bean bag games and activities make use of a fun and inexpensive prop to develop different gross motor skills.

-Younger children may find beanbags easier to handle than a ball, and because beanbags can’t roll away, they may be less frustrating for the child with poor coordination skills.
+Bean bags are easier to handle than a ball, especially for younger kids, because beanbags can’t roll away.
+They may, therefore, be less frustrating for the child with poor coordination skills.
+Some of the activities suggested can make great kids' party games too!

 Bean Bag Balance Activity